 Roswell Park has been proactive in protecting our community – patients, employees, volunteers, visitors, staff and vendors – to stay one step ahead of the virus.
 In summary, they include:

-- Reminding visitors, caregivers, employees, students and volunteers not to come to Roswell Park if they have recently traveled or are experiencing fever, cough, congestion, difficulty breathing or other cold or flu symptoms.
+- Reminding visitors, caregivers, employees, students and volunteers not to come to Roswell Park if they are experiencing fever, cough, congestion, difficulty breathing or other cold or flu symptoms

-- Greatly reducing the number of people on our campus by using virtual patient visits, rescheduling non-urgent appointments and allowing employees who are able to work remotely
+- Reducing the number of people on our campus by using virtual patient visits when possible

 - Educating our community across various platforms so they can arm themselves with facts, not fear